 #Sentencing #VOP #CourtCosts

 The Court ruled that that, unlike restitution, court costs do not reasonably relate to the rehabilitation that probation is designed to foster, and thus, cannot be subsumed within the catchall provision of 42 Pa.C.S.A. § 9754.
-Thus, because Hudson had not violated a specific condition of probation, the trial court erred in revoking his probation.
+Thus, because the defendant had not violated a specific condition of probation, the trial court erred in revoking his probation.